Use our guide to figure out the cost of home insurance and work out how much you need

 Include items that were presents as well as kitchen equipment, curtains, and equipment stored in a shed or garage.
 Some home insurers will insist that items over a certain value – typically £1,500 – are listed separately.

 If you live in a student or shared house you can buy home insurance specifically for the items you own as opposed to your flatmates.

-How can I save money on my home insurance?
+How can I save on my buildings and contents insurance?

-- A combined buildings and contents policy can be cheaper than separate policies.
+- A combined buildings and contents insurance policy can be cheaper than separate policies

 - If you home is secure you’ll benefit from cheaper home insurance premiums – make sure you have decent locks and consider installing a burglar alarm